imbforge/NGSpipe2go/pipelines/scRNAseq/README.md

 - mapping to the genome using STAR
 - generation of bigWig tracks for visualisation of alignment
 - quantification with featureCounts (Subread) and UMI-tools (if UMIs are used for deduplication) or cellranger count (for 10X)
+- optional sample de-multiplexing if cell hashing was applied.
+In this case, *targets.txt* (see below) must contain one entry for each de-multiplexed sample (give an appropriate *sample* name for each combination of file name and hashtag oligo (HTO).
+De-multiplexing is done using the CITE-seq-Count tool followed by HTODemux function in Seurat R-package.
 - downstream analysis in R using a pre-designed markdown report file (*sc.report.Rmd*).
 Modify this file to fit your custom parameter and thresholds and render it to your final html report.
 The Rmd file uses, among others, the following methods and packages:
   - QC: the [scater](http://bioconductor.org/packages/release/bioc/html/scater.html) package.
   - normalization: the [scran](http://bioconductor.org/packages/release/bioc/html/scran.html) package.